 These include consideration of economic climate, individual market performance, currency risk, competition, loss of talent and IT.

-In addition, the Company has a Risk Committee that meets regularly throughout the year.
+In addition, the Company has an Operations and Risk Committee that meets regularly throughout the year.

-The Risk Committee is chaired by the Chief Operating Officer and has the Head of Equities, Director of Compliance and the Head of Corporate Finance (and Technical Director) as permanent members.
-This Committee is charged with monitoring risk exposures including those which arise through trading and holding financial instruments, corporate finance business, regulatory and compliance, capital adequacy and financial reporting risk.
+The Operations and Risk Committee is responsible for the implementation of strategy and for monitoring progress of delivery of key objectives.
+The Committee is also charged with monitoring risk exposures including those which arise through trading and holding financial instruments, corporate finance business, regulatory and compliance, capital adequacy and financial reporting risk.
 This Committee also has responsibility for monitoring the Group’s internal control environment.
 Finally, the Committee reviews financial performance against budgets and key performance indicators.

 |5.
 Maintain the Board as a well-functioning, balanced team led by a chair||Details of the Board members are provided in the Annual Report and Accounts and on the “Directors” section of the website.

-There are two executive members and one non-executive member, who is the senior independent Director.
+There are three executive members and two non-executive members (including the Chairman).

 The Board meets at least ten times each year and is responsible for Group strategy, investments and capital projects and for ensuring that an appropriate framework of internal control is in place throughout the Group.

 All Directors receive regular and timely information regarding the operational and financial performance of the company.
 Relevant information is circulated to the Directors in advance of meetings.
 All Directors have direct access to the advice and services of the Company Secretary and are able to take independent professional advice in the furtherance of the duties, if necessary, at the Company’s expense

 The Board has a formal schedule of matters reserved to it and is supported by the Audit, Remuneration and Nomination Committee.

 The Audit Committee meets at least twice a year, to review the half year and full year financial results and to review the internal controls framework of the Group.